Run the race to get the prize. 9:24-27

 Throughout the Western world the between-the-wars generation is thinning.
 When comparing this generation with the generations that follow, the baby-boomers and now generation X and Y, etc., we can't help but feel that there has been something of a decline in social values.
 The between-the-wars generation is best described as a people who only took what they needed, leaving more than they took.
 Their memory of the great depression drove their sense of community, their willingness to live simple lives, while funding the infrastructure necessary for the next generation: dams, telecommunications, people's banks, schools, hospitals .......
 Sadly, their desire to build for the future has been overtaken by a new generation that uses more than it needs and burdens the next generation with the debt of its excess.
 Our governments privatize and sell off everything to pay for this excess and still the debt grows larger.

 When Paul writes to the church in Corinth, he addresses a group who feels that their rights and privileges as believers stand over and above the spiritual welfare of their brothers and sisters in Christ.
 We can best describe this group as libertines; they have found liberty in Christ and now, with their new found freedom, they feel that they can take a few liberties.
-There they are, happily attending the local pagan festivals, eating foods offered in sacrifice to pagan gods, resting on the knowledge that there are no other god's.
+There they are, happily attending the local pagan festivals, eating foods offered in sacrifice to pagan gods, resting on the knowledge that pagan deities are but figments of the imagination.
 Yet, what about the new believer who only a week ago believed in those other gods, or what about the Jewish believer, who not only finds it difficult to eat unclean foods, but who is fearful to the core when it comes to idolatry?
 Would it not be better for these libertine believers to limit their right to freedom for the sake of the spiritual welfare of a brother?

 As far as Paul is concerned, one of the most powerful motivators in his life is the work of the gospel, the gathering of the lost through the communication of God's saving grace in Christ.
 If attending some pagan feast is going to get in the way of the gospel then he is willing to give the feast a miss.
 This type of stance requires discipline, self-control.
 It can be compared to an athlete who intentionally abandons the flabbiness of self-indulgence and undertakes the rigors of a goal-focused training program.

 It is very easy for us to absorb the spirit of our age, to allow the self-indulgence of our use-everything-and-leave-nothing generation to pollute our Christian lives.
-We sometimes even call our self-indulgence, our obsessions, "gospel ministry", but when our actions undermine the faith of vulnerable brothers and sisters, then such self-indulgence is nothing but evil.
+We sometimes even call our self-indulgence, our obsessions, "gospel ministry."
+When our actions undermine the faith of vulnerable brothers and sisters, then such self-indulgence is nothing but evil.
 Our journey of faith requires discipline, not indulgence.

 Print-friendly: Sermon Notes. and Technical Notes